Flying-And-Robotics-Club-NITK/Hexapod/README.md

 Made By Sayak Nandi.
 <br>
-The package improvedesign1_description and improvedesign_descriptioni are only functional
+The package improvedesign1_description and improvedesign_description are only functional